 3. Third, you should be able to help your African American client develop survival behavior without having to compromise themselves.
 As you may know this survival behavior may deal with the maintenance of identity in the presence of the displacement of reference groups, racial hostility, and development of new goals.

-The methods of ethically counseling an African American client will be illustrated via the case study of Gerald on the next track.
+The methods of ethically counseling an African American client will be illustrated via the case study of Gerald in the next section.

 Do you currently have a culturally different client who is African American?
 The social work Code of Ethics states, "Social workers should understand culture and its function in human behavior and society, recognizing the strengths that exist in all cultures."
 How might African American cultural factors be influencing the counseling experience with this client?
 Have you incorporated the three important points of self-identity, sociotherapy, and survival behavior in his or her counseling?

-On this track we have discussed the cultural perspectives of culturally different clients who are African American and the implications of these perspectives on counseling.
+In this section, we have discussed the cultural perspectives of culturally different clients who are African American and the implications of these perspectives on counseling.

-On the next track we will look at a specific case with an African American client named Gerald and analyze the influences impacting that counseling experience.
+In the next section, we will look at a specific case with an African American client named Gerald and analyze the influences impacting that counseling experience.

 Ethics CEU QUESTION 3